savyjs/traefik-jwt-introspector/README.md

-# JWT Middleware API Validator
+# JWT Middleware API Validator - Keycloak Introspect

 JWT Middleware API Validator is a middleware plugin for [Traefik](https://github.com/containous/traefik) which verifies a jwt token and adds the payload as injected header to the request

 Meaning that if the authorization code is in the request, it will get checked, and if it does, the request will go through.
 The way the request is checked is by sending a GET request to a specific endpoint that you can override with `ValidateAPIUrl`.
-If it returns a 200 response, it will go through.
+If it returns a { active: true , ... } response, it will go through.

 If you want to check that a request is authenticated you'll need to verify that there is a `Authorization` header in your request.
 You can also check the header that is injected `ProxyHeaderName`  which is `injectedPayload` by default.